godotengine/godot-docs/classes/class_animationplayer.rst

 Description
 -----------

-An animation player is used for general purpose playback of :ref:`Animation<class_Animation>` resources.
+An animation player is used for general-purpose playback of :ref:`Animation<class_Animation>` resources.
 It contains a dictionary of animations (referenced by name) and custom blend times between their transitions.
 Additionally, animations can be played and blended in different channels.

 Tutorials
 ---------